-The SFRA predicts that the residual flood depth in a 1 in 100 year event in 2115 could be between 250mm and 500mm.
+The SFRA predicts that the residual flood depth in a 1 in 100 year event in 2115 could be between 250mm and 1.0 metre.
 This would be result of a breach occurring in the bank of the Coronation Channel or in the Barrier Bank when the Cowbit Washes are flooded.

-The new A16 road north of Cowbit will have some effect in slowing down the flow from a breach in a 1.100 year event.
+The new A16 road north of Cowbit will have some effect in slowing down the flow from a breach in a 1 in 100 year event.

-This risk will be mitigated by raising floor levels 500mm above the ground level on the proposed site of the development.
+This risk will be adequately mitigated by the raising ground floor levels above the predicted flood level in a 1 in 100 year event in 2115.